Open-Attestation/adr/verifier.md

 #### skip(): VerificationFragment

-This function should be ran when the verification method is skipped for the given OA document.
+This function should be run when the verification method is skipped for the given OA document.
 It will return the skipped `VerificationFragment` for the test.

 An example of `VerificationFragment` that skips the DNS-TXT verification: